opensearch-project/data-prepper/data-prepper-plugins/otel-trace-group-processor/README.md

 # OTel Trace Group Processor

-This is a processor that fills in the missing trace group related fields in the collection of [Span](../../data-prepper-api/src/main/java/com/amazon/dataprepper/model/trace/Span.java) records output by [otel_trace_raw](../otel-trace-raw-processor) processor.
+This is a processor that fills in the missing trace group related fields in the collection of [Span](../../data-prepper-api/src/main/java/com/amazon/dataprepper/model/trace/Span.java) records by looking up the opensearch backend.
 It finds the missing trace group info for a spanId by looking up the relevant fields in its root span stored in OpenSearch or Amazon OpenSearch Service backend that the local data-prepper host ingest into.

 ## Usages